 Transfer of Credit

 Enrolled Duquesne University students seeking to take courses elsewhere for transfer toward their Duquesne degree must meet with their advisor and obtain written permission to do so before enrolling.
-Courses must be taken at a regionally accredited institution and must be passed with a minimum grade of a "C" (2.0) or better.
+Courses must be taken at a regionally accredited institution and must be passed with a minimum of a “C” (2.0) or better.
 Schools may impose stricter requirements based on the nature of the course.
 For all transfer work, official transcripts must be sent to the advisor upon completion of the course.